jraemakers/Efficient-remote-working/Documentation/Analysis.md

 ## Ideas

 We asked ChatGPT to provide us with 50 ideas on how to address issues related to remote work after Marcel suggested using ChatGPT.
 We arrived at the following idea:

+**Coffee Table Idea:**

+Target Group: Remote workers who want to replicate the coffee table and chatting experience with their colleagues.
+Problem: When working remotely, some problems that you may come across are based on communication.
+Some people miss having their colleagues around.
+Desgin: A bird-eye view of a table.
+People can clock in and join the table, send texts and communicate.